thosgood/this-weeks-finds/markdown/201-250/week212.md

 *superoctonions*.
 I bet these or something awfully similar are lurking around in string theory.

-Hmm\... next I wanted to write something about the topology of Bott periodicity and how *that* fits into what I\'ve been discussing, but I\'m running out of energy.
+Hmm... next I wanted to write something about the topology of Bott periodicity and how *that* fits into what I've been discussing, but I'm running out of energy.
 Let me say it briefly, without much detail, just in case I never get around to a decent explanation.

 Two super algebras are super Morita equivalent precisely when they have